datahub-project/datahub/docs/api/tutorials/update-deprecation.md

 For detailed steps, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 :::note
-Before removing tags, you need to ensure the targeted dataset and the tag are already present in your datahub.
+Before updating deprecation, you need to ensure the targeted dataset is already present in your datahub.
 If you attempt to manipulate entities that do not exist, your operation will fail.
 In this guide, we will be using data from a sample ingestion.
 :::

-## Add Tags With GraphQL
+## Update Deprecation With GraphQL

 :::note
 Please note that there are two available endpoints (`:8000`, `:9002`) to access GraphQL.